The NANOGrav 12.5-year Data Set: Bayesian Limits on Gravitational Waves from Individual Supermassive Black Hole Binaries: Astrophysical Limitations of Nearby SMBHBs

 It is interesting to compare this result to that of our previous upper limit \citep{11yrCW}.
 With the NANOGrav 11-year all-sky upper limits, we found 34 detectable SMBHBs and here we find 43 --- an overall improvement.
 However, the upper limit at our best sky location has deteriorated due to the CRN, which has in turn decreased the number of detectable binaries by a factor of $\sim 2$, from a $1.2\%$ chance of detection to $0.5\%$.

-As was the case in previous sections, we note that this deterioration is happening primarily at low frequencies where the CRN is manifesting in the data, and the most sensitive sky location is heavily affected (\autoref{fig:diff_map} and \autoref{fig:sims}). \cite{xin_CRTS} show that at higher GW frequencies the effect of the GWB, or any equivalent CRN, is very small, so the detection prospects for local SMBHBs are unaffected.
+As was the case in previous sections, we note that this \revtwo{comparison is non-trivial due to the complex changes in sensitivity between data sets}, and that this deterioration is happening primarily at low frequencies where the CRN is manifesting in the data, and the most sensitive sky location is heavily affected (\autoref{fig:diff_map} and \autoref{fig:sims}). \cite{xin_CRTS} show that at higher GW frequencies the effect of the GWB, or any equivalent CRN, is very small, so the detection prospects for local SMBHBs are unaffected.